 Directions

-1. Begin by draining the can of tuna thoroughly.
-This step is important to avoid a watery salad.
-You can use a fine-mesh strainer or simply press the lid down while pouring out the liquid.
+1. Drain the tuna good to stop it from being watery.
+You can press the lid down while pouring out the liquid.

-2. In a medium-sized mixing bowl, combine the drained tuna with the chopped celery and onion.
-Use a fork to break up the tuna into smaller pieces, ensuring an even distribution of flavors.
+2. In a bowl, mix the drained tuna with celery and onion.
+Use a fork to break the tuna into small bits so its even.

-4. Season your salad with salt and pepper to taste.
-If using any optional ingredients, fold them in at this stage for added flavor and texture.
+4. Season with salt and pepper.
+If you’re using optional ingredients, fold them in now for extra flavor.

 Serving Suggestions

-This classic tuna salad can be served in multiple ways.
-Enjoy it in a sandwich with crisp lettuce and tomato, or spoon it onto a bed of mixed greens for a refreshing salad.
-You can also use it as a filling for a wrap or pita pocket for a quick and satisfying meal.
+This classic salad works lots of ways.
+Scoop it into a sandwich with lettuce and tomato, or spoon it onto greens for a light lunch.
+You can also use it in a wrap or pita for a quick meal.
+For crunch, try it in a lettuce leaf or with whole-grain crackers.

 Storage Tips